Why Use Distilled Water In Humidifier

 Steam vaporizers are also popular types of humidifiers.
 They use electricity to heat up a small container of water until it boils, creating steam which is released into the air as moisture.
 For this type of humidifier, it is important to use only distilled water, as using tap water can cause mineral buildup which will clog up the system over time and make it less effective at raising humidity levels in your home.

-See also Does Distilled Water Hydrate You
+See also Is Purified And Distilled Water The Same

 Finally, there are cool mist humidifiers which use an impeller disk to create a fine mist by spinning extremely fast inside a tank filled with water.
 This mist is then dispersed into the air as moisture and can help raise humidity levels in your home or office space quickly and effectively.
 Any kind of clean water can be used for this type of humidifier; however, distilled water may be best if you want to avoid any mineral build-up inside your device over time.